Q: Describe what you publish in 25 characters or less.

 Q: What sets your publication apart from others that publish similar material?

-A: What makes Songs of Eretz unique is that we feature the author as much as the author's work.
-Each poem and story is thoughtfully paired with an illustration/graphic and accompanied by the author's bio, the author's notes, and sometimes an editor's note.
-In Songs of Eretz, every author is a "featured" author.
-Include a small donation with your submission and you will receive a personal response from the editorial staff, whether your work is accepted or rejected--a courtesy that is almost unheard of these days.
+A: What makes Songs of Eretz unique is that we feature the poets as much as the poems.
+Each poem is thoughtfully paired with an illustration/graphic and accompanied by the poet's bio, the poet's notes (optional), and sometimes an editor's note.
+In Songs of Eretz, every poet is a "featured" poet, though we include a Featured Poet section for poets when all three of their poems are published.
+Also, every submission receives a personal response from the editorial staff, whether the work is accepted or rejected--a courtesy that is almost unheard of these days.
+Poets receive a rejection within days of their submission.
+Acceptances are notified no later than two weeks after their submission.

 Q: What is the best advice you can give people who are considering submitting work to your publication?

-A: Read our daily offerings for a while in order to get a feel for what we like.
-Part of the mission of Songs of Eretz Poetry Review is to publish the good poetic work of up-and-coming authors.
-We consider poetic work of any genre and up to 833 words in length and will publish it if it is good.
-If your work is not up to our standards, we will let you know why if you make a small donation with your submission.
-If we think you have potential, we will ask you to consider our comments and try us again (if we do not encourage you thus or reject your work without comment, then Songs of Eretz is probably not for you).
+A: Read our quarterly offerings to get a feel for what we like.
+Part of the mission of Songs of Eretz Poetry Review is to publish the good poetic work of up-and-coming poets.
+We consider poetic work of any genre and length and will publish it if it is good.
+If your work is not up to our standards, we will let you know why.
+If we think you have potential, we will ask you to consider our comments and try us again (if we do not encourage you thus, then Songs of Eretz is probably not for you).

 Q: Describe the ideal submission.

 A: Poetic works that we like are typically well-written, metaphorical, thought-provoking, and contain no mistakes in punctuation and grammar (poetic license excepted).
 If you feel your poem or story requires an explanation, revise it until it doesn't.
 Avoid preaching, cliche, and gratuitous X or R-rated content.
-The prose poems, narrative poems, and short poetic prose pieces that we publish contain many poetic elements, especially clever metaphor, and gorgeous imagery.
+The prose poems and narrative poems that we publish contain many poetic elements, especially clever metaphor, and gorgeous imagery.
 If you can easily rearrange your verses into short story sentences, market the piece elsewhere as a standard short story or as flash fiction.

 Q: What do submitters most often get wrong about your submissions process?

 A: Failure to follow our simple submission guidelines is what submitters most often get wrong.
-A subset of this failure is submitting prose that is just plain flash fiction and not at all poetic in nature.
+The guidelines are specific and detailed, yet many submitters fail to read them.

 Q: How much do you want to know about the person submitting to you?